liyanasahir/hugo-blog/content/posts/upappa.md

 I vaguely recollect Upappa being super exasperated by his absent minded grandchild borrowing his well-loved pen so many times.
 I think I might have been the one that finally broke it.
 It seemed reasonable then that I should be the one to get one for him now fifteen years later.
 The grandchild in me was happy he even made the request, newspaper cutting and all.
 It felt like an acknowledgement of not just a shared history, but of how far we’ve all come.
 I ordered one, and gave it to him the next time I visited.

+***

 {{< figure align=center src="/media/abudhabi.jpeg" caption="July 2018.">}}

-***

-He had always been so well groomed, with pressed shirts and a pen on the front pocket, even while bed ridden at home from his many falls.
-I learned how to iron my uniforms after seeing him do them for me and Lulu every week during those early years we lived with him and Umamma in Mangad.
-(Later on, this role got flipped when I joined them again during bachelors to live with Mummy - he liked having pressed shirts even at home, and we’d have a weekly back and forth on how many shirts I could iron for him in one go.
-I never did enough).
+He had always been so well groomed, with pressed shirts and a pen in his front pocket, even while bedridden at home after his many falls.
+I learned how to iron my clothes after seeing him iron our uniforms, during those early years we lived with him and Umamma in Mangad.
+Later on, our roles reversed when I joined them again during bachelors - he liked wearing pressed shirts even at home, and we’d have a weekly back-and-forth about how many shirts I could iron for him in one go (I never did enough).

 During covid, when his health anxiety was at its peak and his hair the longest it had ever grown, one day Upappa asked me if I could cut it for him.